AI Agents··5 min read

 You Probably Don't Need an AI Agent

-Most of your work is just regular automation
+Most of your work is probably just regular automation

 for file in Path("inbox").glob("*.csv"):